 - Each lender must provide a link to a price comparison website (PCW)

-- Every payday loan company needs to be authorised
+- Every payday loan company needs to be fully authorised

 Price caps at 0.8%

-The FCA has put in place price caps on payday loans.
-What this means, is that all payday lenders must ensure that borrowers will never pay more than 0.8% of the daily amount borrowed.
-This equals to £24 per £100 – and therefore any charges by payday lenders should not exceed this.
+The FCA introduced price caps on payday loans so all payday lenders must ensure that borrowers will never pay more than 0.8% per day.

 A cap of 100% of the loan repayment amount